rothfels/bespin/README.md

 The default script in `loadtest.ts` makes 3 GET requests to your appserver.
 Because your app is server rendered, your server will make GraphQL requests to itself to fetch the data necessary to render your app.

-You may modify the script in `loadtest.ts` to:

-- make arbitrary GET or POST (e.g. GraphQL) requests to any endpoint of your server, using the `fetch` interface or `apolloClient`
+You may modify the script in `loadtest.ts` to make arbitrary GET or POST (e.g. GraphQL) requests to any endpoint of your server, using the `fetch` interface or `apolloClient`.
-- (WIP) trigger a lambda invocation which loads your app in a headless Chrome instance

 ### Local execution vs. distributed execution